googleforgames/open-saves/docs/development.md

 ## Updating public images

-Cloud Build detects changes to the main branch and kicks off the build and deployment of the `open-saves-server` and `open-saves-collector` images to Google Cloud Registry.
+Cloud Build detects changes to the main branch and kicks off the build and deployment of the `open-saves-server:testing` and `open-saves-collector:testing` images to Google Container Registry.
 This is done by a Cloud Build Trigger with the Github App, and the file that configures this is `cloudbuild_push_main.yaml`.
+In addition, `cloudbuild_tag_release.yaml` builds and pushes images for the server and collector with the `:latest` tag.

-This is not to be confused with `cloudbuild.yaml` which configures continuous integration when pull requests are opened.
+These are not to be confused with `cloudbuild.yaml` which configures continuous integration when pull requests are opened.

 ## IDE Support